kettle11/kapp/README.md

 kApp is a pure Rust window and input library for MacOS, Web, and Windows.

-kApp trives to be unsurprising, quick to build, and straightforward to maintain.
+kApp strives to be unsurprising, quick to build, and straightforward to maintain.

 ## Example